hsd1503/resnet1d/README.md

 # Applications: ECG Classification (PhysioNet/CinC Challenge 2017)

 Dataset: "AF Classification from a short single lead ECG recording".
-Data can be found at https://archive.physionet.org/challenge/2017/#challenge-data Please use Revised labels (v3) at https://archive.physionet.org/challenge/2017/REFERENCE-v3.csv
+Data can be found at https://archive.physionet.org/challenge/2017/#challenge-data Please use Revised labels (v3) at https://archive.physionet.org/challenge/2017/REFERENCE-v3.csv , or you can download my preprocessed dataset challenge2017.pkl from https://drive.google.com/drive/folders/1AuPxvGoyUbKcVaFmeyt3xsqj6ucWZezf .

 This repository also contains data preprocessing code, please see util.py for details.